Monitor221hz/Pandora-Behaviour-Engine-Plus/README.md

 Warnings are not a major issue unless they noticeably interfere with the in-game behavior in some shape or form.
 Please don't report warnings coming from other mods as a bug.

+**Pandora doesn't read FNIS mods!***

+Use the `-tesv:` argument if your game path is different from the registry path, or if you have multiple installs.
+Otherwise, ensure your registry path is correct.
+Read the [startup arguments](#startup-arguments) section for more information.

 <br/>
 <br/>